Helping us improve our service

 It’s important that we know with which family members or friends we may share information about you.
 When you first attend the hospital and register, we will ask you the name and contact details of your next of kin.
 This person does not need to be related to you but should be able to reflect your wishes at all times, even if you are unable to do so yourself.

-Usually we will not share your personal health information with people such as a relative, carer or friend without your permission.
-However, there are exceptions: sometimes the law requires us to share your personal health information without your permission – for example, to investigate a serious crime or to protect a child.
+If you have any concerns or questions about your information being share with anyone else, please bring this to our attention.
+However, please note that sometimes the law requires us to share your personal health information without your permission – for example, to investigate a serious crime or to protect a child.